 Smoke and tobacco use in the workplace have become an important health issue and there is considerable evidence that smoke is harmful not only to smokers but to non-smokers.
 The University of New England became 100% tobacco-free campus in 2014 and prohibits smoking on campus.
-Individuals should become familiar with various aspects of the policy.
+Individuals should become familiar with various aspects of the policy (PDF).
 For those wishing to make a lifestyle change, the University offers and can connect you to many resources.

 We pride ourselves on employing the best people, and are confident that you will find the University a wonderful place to work.
-You should become familiar with the personnel handbook as it will assist you to better understand UNE’s policies and programs.
+You should become familiar with the personnel handbook (PDF) as it will assist you to better understand UNE’s policies and programs.
 It will also refer to other primary documents where you can find more detailed policies.

 Faculty have certain employment policies, practices and terms that are particular to them.
-The faculty handbook addresses your unique issues.
+The faculty handbook (PDF) addresses your unique issues.

 We recognize that students are a part of the broader UNE community.
-Understanding and abiding by the guidance set forth in the student handbook is important to a student-centered culture.
+Understanding and abiding by the guidance set forth in the student handbook (PDF) is important to a student-centered culture.